doublesecretagency/craft-googlemaps/docs/getting-started/settings.md

 # Plugin Settings

-In order to access the settings, log in to the control panel and visit **Settings > Google Maps**.
+In order to access the settings, log in to your control panel and visit **Settings > Google Maps**.
 This is where you will be able to manage all API connection information regarding the Google API, as well as any credentials for whichever geolocation service you may be using.

 ## Google API Keys